bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Prepare thoroughly:** Approach this research with the same diligence as preparing for a job interview.
 Being well-informed about the client demonstrates professionalism and builds credibility.

 - **Industry insight:** Subscribe to industry newsletters and follow relevant publications to stay updated on trends and developments.
-For example, if consulting for a quick-service restaurant like KFC, reading articles from QSR Magazine can provide valuable industry insights.
+For example, if consulting for a quick-service restaurant, reading articles from QSR Magazine can provide valuable industry insights.

 Tips and techniques:

+- **Document learnings:** Share what you learn with other teammates by creating a document and contributing to it over time.
 - **Personal connections:** Leverage any personal connections or network contacts for insider perspectives.

 Questions to reflect:

-- What significant changes has the client’s company undergone in recent years?
+- What significant changes has your client’s company undergone in recent years?
-- Are there any recent news articles or industry reports that could impact the client’s business?
+- Are there any recent news articles or industry reports that could impact your client’s business?
-- What can you learn about the client’s corporate culture from their online presence?

 ### Analyzing competitors

+Generally, the client should be responsible for determining where they stand in the competitive landscape.

-Conducting in-depth competitor research helps in understanding the client’s market position and identifying opportunities for improvement:
+However, some startups or young businesses may need help in figuring out who they are!
+In this case, conducting in-depth competitor research helps in understanding the client’s market position and identifying opportunities for improvement:

 - **Use reliable sources:** Explore competitors through reliable sources such as Bloomberg, CNBC, or industry-specific outlets.
 These sources provide credible and comprehensive information.

 - **Collect market data:** Gather information from industry reports, market analyses, and trade journals.
 This data provides a macro view of market trends and dynamics.

 - **Analyze digital presence:** Use tools like Google Analytics and SEMrush to assess competitors’ online performance.
 This includes website traffic, keyword rankings, and digital marketing strategies.

 - **Apply frameworks:** Use frameworks like Porter’s Five Forces and PESTEL to analyze the competitive environment.
 These tools help in understanding the external factors impacting the client’s business.

 - **Benchmark KPIs:** Compare the client’s performance against industry standards and top competitors.
 This benchmarking identifies areas where the client excels or needs improvement.

 Tips and techniques: